JiwonJJeong/weather-app-clean/README.md

 # weather-app
-The Odin Project project to make a weather forecast site
+The Odin Project project to make a weather forecast site.
+Fetch and display forecast from visual crossing weather API.

+## Skills Used
+- Manage versions with git and GitHub.
+- Fetch and process object data from weather API with async JS.
+- Use mix of Flexbox, Grid, and DOM manipulation to render page.
+- Organize assets and code with ESM and webpack.

-Important Lessons
+### Important Lessons

 - Any function that calls an async function needs to also be async if it needs to wait for the promise to resolve
 - Embedded strings with `${variable}` is useful in minimizing code